seba-1511/specialists/paper/paper.md

 Similarly to CIFAR-10, we observe that greedy pairs clustering outperforms the other clustering techniques, and that the different types of confusion matrix have a limited influence on the final score.
-We also notice that fewer clusters work better than a lot of them.
-Finally and unlike the results for CIFAR-10, some of the specialists are able to improve upon the generalist, which confirms our intuition that specialists work better when a large number of output classes is involved.
+We also notice that fewer clusters tend to work better.
+Finally, and unlike the results for CIFAR-10, some of the specialists are able to improve upon the generalist, which confirms our intuition that specialists are better suited to problems involving numerous output classes.

 Our explanation for the improved performance of greedy pairs is the following.
 Allowing clusters to overlap leads to the assignment of difficult classes to multiple specialists.
-At inference time, this means that more networks will influence the final prediction which is analogous to building a larger ensemble for difficult classes.
+At inference time, more networks will influence the final prediction which is analogous to building a larger ensemble for difficult classes.